-Finance committee chairman Philippe Marini stated that a review conducted for the first half of 2013, by the tax audit department of the French tax authorities, revealed that several multinational groups operating in various economic sectors—e.g., industrial companies, service suppliers, and in particular internet service providers—had conducted operations and had used tax mechanisms to reduce their taxation in France.
+Finance committee chairman Philippe Marini stated that a review conducted for the first half of 2013, by the tax audit department of the French tax authorities, revealed that several multinational groups operating in various economic sectors—e.g., industrial companies, services suppliers, and in particular internet service providers—had conducted operations and had used tax mechanisms to reduce their taxation in France.

 The findings also revealed difficulties encountered by the tax authorities in addressing these tax mechanisms during the course of the tax examinations.

 In order to preserve public finance and restore an undistorted competition, and in applying principles of “comparable activity and equal taxation”, Marini expressed an opinion that now is the time to end the identified abusive practices.